Set up your development environment

 - Install MicroK8s

-> - Set up the Juju OLM
+- Set up Juju

-> The goal of this section is to help you get a Linux machine that supports installation from snap, so that you can install Charmcraft.
+The goal of this section is to help you get a Linux machine that supports installation from snap, so that you can install Charmcraft.

 If you already have that, we still recommend this step as a way for you to experiment in an isolated development environment.

 If you however wish to continue directly on your existing Linux machine, you may do so – just ignore the code lines where we go through Multipass.